Uviveknarayan/Starve_free_Readers-Writers-Problem/README.md

 ### No Deadlock
 There is no possibility of deadlock as no two processes will form a cycle in RAG as semaphores used restrict entry into critical section and take care of no deadlocks.
 ## Footnotes
-Operating System Concepts by Abraham Silberschatz, Galvin, Gagne Prof. Sateesh Kumar Peddoju's Process Synchronization Slides
+Operating System Concepts by Abraham Silberschatz, Peter B. Galvin, Gerg Gagne Prof. Sateesh Kumar Peddoju's Process Synchronization Slides